nasbone/ud036_StarterCode/README.md

 Usage:
 -----
-To run this program from the terminal, simply clone the repo from any directory of choice and follow the steps below:
+To run this program from the terminal, simply clone the repo to any directory of choice and follow the steps below:

 ```
 λ git clone https://github.com/nasbone/ud036_StarterCode.git